alsuren/mijia-homie/docs/presentation/slides.md

 # Observations about the project

-- Andrew is good at separating things into modules (and crates):
+- Separating things into modules (and crates) worked well:

   - App (`mijia-homie`) -> Sensor (`mijia`) -> Bluetooth (`bluez-async`) -> `bluez-generated` -> D-Bus.